 Easy to Moderate

-The beaches of Encinitas sit below the cliffs filled with homes that overlook them.
+The beaches of Encinitas sit below the cliffs.
 The area is a great place for walking around (good to note that downtown Encinitas is quite dog-friendly, if you want Rover to tag along for some exercise) and the sidewalks, parallel with the beach, are great for a run.
-For a mild hill workout, park in Moonlight Beach’s parking lot, jog or run down the hill to the beach, head south along the water to D Street, then go up the staircase and make your way back to your car, to Moonlight Beach or to another spot downtown for a healthy meal.
+For a mild hill workout, park in Moonlight Beach’s parking lot, jog or run down the hill to the beach, head south along the water to D Street, then go up the staircase and make your way back to your car, to Moonlight Beach, or to a spot nearby for a healthy meal.

 If you want to incorporate a hill into a longer run, this is a great spot.
 Running along Balboa Park, you can enjoy the green landscape while staying close to stores, restaurants and crowds.
 For a moderate hill workout, jog or run north on the park’s path along Sixth Avenue and Balboa Drive, starting at Elm Street.